 Common Food Allergens

 - Cow's milk (or cow's milk protein).
-Between 1% and 7.5% of infants are allergic to the proteins found in cow's milk and cow's milk-based formulas.
-About 80% of formulas on the market are cow's milk-based.
-Cow's milk protein allergy (also called formula protein allergy) means that the infant (or child or adult) has an abnormal immune system reaction to proteins found in the cow's milk used to make standard baby formulas, cheeses, and other milk products.
-Milk proteins can also be a hidden ingredient in many prepared foods.
+Between 2% and 3% of infants are allergic to the proteins found in cow's milk and cow's milk-based formulas.
+Most formulas on the market are cow's milk-based.
+Cow's milk protein allergy means that someone has an abnormal immune system reaction to proteins found in the cow's milk used to make standard baby formulas, cheeses, and other milk products.
+Milk proteins also can be a hidden ingredient in many prepared foods.
+Many kids outgrow milk allergies.

 - Wheat.
-Wheat proteins are found in many of the foods we eat — some are more obvious than others.
-As with any allergy, an allergy to wheat can happen in different ways and to different degrees.
+Wheat proteins are found in many foods, and some are more obvious than others.
 Although wheat allergy is often confused with celiac disease, there is a difference.
-Celiac disease is caused by a sensitivity to gluten, which is found in wheat, oat, rye, and barley.
-It typically develops between 6 months and 2 years of age and the sensitivity causes damage to the small intestine in a different way to the usual allergic reaction.
+Celiac disease is caused by a sensitivity to gluten, which is found in wheat, rye, and barley.
+It can cause someone to feel ill and lead to damage in the small intestine.
+An allergy to wheat not only can make someone feel ill, but, just like other food allergies, it also can cause a life-threatening reaction.

 Other Common Allergens

 - Insect stings.
 For most kids, being stung by an insect means swelling, redness, and itching at the site of the bite.
-But for those with insect venom allergy, an insect bite can cause more severe symptoms.
-Although some doctors and parents have believed that most kids eventually outgrow insect venom allergy, a recent study found that insect venom allergies often persist into adulthood.
-An allergy evaluation is needed if wheezing and other signs of anaphylaxis are present after an insect sting or bite.
+But for those with insect venom allergy, an insect sting can cause more severe symptoms.

 - Medicines.
-Antibiotics — medications used to treat infections — are the most common types of medicines that cause allergic reactions.
-Many other medicines, including over-the-counter medications, can also cause allergic reactions.
-If you suspect a medicine allergy, talk to your doctor first before assuming a reaction is a sign of allergy.
+Antibiotics (used to treat infections) are the most common types of medicines that cause allergic reactions.
+Many other medicines, prescription and over-the-counter, also can cause allergic reactions.
+If your child reacts to a medicine, talk to your doctor before assuming the reaction is a sign of allergy.

 - Chemicals.
-Some cosmetics or laundry detergents can cause people to break out in an itchy rash.
+Sometimes, cosmetics or laundry detergents can cause an itchy rash.
 Usually, this is because someone has a reaction to the chemicals in these products.
-Dyes, household cleaners, and pesticides used on lawns or plants can also cause allergic reactions in some people.
+Dyes, household cleaners, and pesticides used on lawns or plants also can cause allergic reactions in some people.

 Signs and Symptoms